AnjaGuillory/GoBowl/GroupProject/Docs/UseCaseModel.md

 - The manager signs into the system.
 - Manager chooses "Edit Customer" from the menu system.
-- Manager enters the unique customer email address.
+- Manager scans the customer id card.
 - The system displays the information for the customer in editable form fields.
 - The Manager modifies the customer name or email address.
 - The manager chooses "Save" after data is entered.